 Another visible sign of a dangerous deck is the instability of railings or deck posts.
 Deck railings and posts should manifest no signs of movement and weakness.
-These features should not be rotted or suffered from any water damages.
-If you notice any signs of loosening railings, shaky stairs or missing pieces such as baluster or post, then it needs immediate attention.
+These deck features should be free from any water damages.
+If you notice any signs of loosening railings, shaky stairs, or missing pieces such as baluster or post, then it needs immediate attention.
 These signs are extremely dangerous as it poses safety hazards or injuries.

 3. Rotting Wood

 Wood discoloration, spongy areas, and soft spots are obvious indications of a dangerous deck.
 These manifestations are signs of rotting wood.
 Factors such as humidity, water damage, changing weather conditions, or bacterial growth can cause wood to literally fall apart and destroy the structural integrity of your deck.
 If left unnoticed, your deck becomes weak and unsteady, leading to deck collapse.It is important to evaluate any signs of wood rot to prevent it from spreading.
 Any deteriorated deck boards or beams need a replacement to mitigate further damages.